zach-rains/HeartDiseaseAnalyis/README.md

 - **Cleaned Dataset**: [`heart_disease_cleaned.csv`](./heart_disease_cleaned.csv)
 - **Description**: This dataset has been cleaned and prepared for further analysis, ensuring consistency, accuracy, and usability.
 - **Source: https://www.kaggle.com/datasets/oktayrdeki/heart-disease
+- **Process: Data was cleaned through deletion of duplicates, removal of cells with null or absent data, and removal of impactful outliers.

 ### 2. **Cholesterol Levels by Age and Gender**
 - **SQL Query**: [`Cholesterol by Age:Gender.sql`](./Cholesterol%20by%20Age%3AGender.sql)